All Episodes

 See, it was just a matter of ostracism.

-I got to show the world just how powerful ostracism is when society, or at least political elements within society, which wouldn't be present at a free market society, disapprove of what you do.
+I got to show the world just how powerful ostracism is when society, or at least political elements within society, which wouldn't be present in a free market society, disapprove of what you do.

-So there's lots of different ways to handle it.
+So, there's lots of different ways to handle it.

 The government won't solve your problems.